scenerystack/community/docs/reference/api/tambo/CompositeSoundClip.md

 # CompositeSoundClip

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/sound-generators/CompositeSoundClip.ts](https://github.com/phetsims/tambo/blob/main/js/sound-generators/CompositeSoundClip.ts) for the most up-to-date information.

 ## Overview

 A sound generator that is composed of multiple SoundClips that are all started and stopped at the same time.